Dr. Leigh Brosof, Ph.D. (She/Her)

 Emma Crumby, B.S.
 (She/They)

 Emma Crumby (B.S.
-Georgia College & State University) is a first year clinical psychology Ph.D. student at Michigan State University working with Dr. Blair Burnette.
+Georgia College & State University) is a clinical psychology Ph.D. student at Michigan State University working with Dr. Blair Burnette.
 Emma is also the former Study Coordinator for the EAT lab for our NIMH funded Personalized Treatment trial.
 Emma graduated from Georgia College & State University in 2021 with a degree in Psychology.
 While she was earning her degree, she worked under Dr. Eric Rindal studying the development of false memories.
 However, her true passion and interest lies in eating disorder and body image research.
 Her interest was solidified when she became involved in Dr. Jessica Saunders’ research refining measures of body dissatisfaction and internalized weight stigma.
 In her free time, she enjoys reading horror novels, listening to music, and creative writing.

 Emma Crumby (B.S.
-Georgia College & State University) is a first year clinical psychology Ph.D. student at Michigan State University working with Dr. Blair Burnette.
+Georgia College & State University) is a clinical psychology Ph.D. student at Michigan State University working with Dr. Blair Burnette.
 Emma is also the former Study Coordinator for the EAT lab for our NIMH funded Personalized Treatment trial.
 Emma graduated from Georgia College & State University in 2021 with a degree in Psychology.
 While she was earning her degree, she worked under Dr. Eric Rindal studying the development of false memories.
 However, her true passion and interest lies in eating disorder and body image research.
 Her interest was solidified when she became involved in Dr. Jessica Saunders’ research refining measures of body dissatisfaction and internalized weight stigma.
 In her free time, she enjoys reading horror novels, listening to music, and creative writing.

-Taylor Penwell, B.A.
+Taylor Penwell, M.A.
 (She/Her)

-Taylor Penwell (B.A., Ohio University) is a second-year clinical psychology graduate student at the University of Montana working with Dr. Caitlin Martin-Wagar.
+Taylor Penwell (B.A., Ohio University) is a clinical psychology graduate student at the University of Montana working with Dr. Caitlin Martin-Wagar.
 She is primarily interested in identifying a) why some individuals respond to eating disorder treatment while others do not along with b) how we can improve access to eating disorder treatment.
 After receiving her bachelor's degree, Taylor worked as the Clinical Research Coordinator for The Renfrew Center and a Study Coordinator at the University of Louisville and Louisville Center for Eating Disorders.
 In her free time, Taylor enjoys spending time with her dog, Roxxi, and her cat, Iggi, reading, and trying new recipes.
 Taylor continues to collaborate on several EAT Lab projects, including the Online Relapse Prevention Study and the Barriers to Treatment Access Study.

 Representative Publications:

-Taylor Penwell (B.A., Ohio University) is a second-year clinical psychology graduate student at the University of Montana working with Dr. Caitlin Martin-Wagar.
+Taylor Penwell (B.A., Ohio University) is a clinical psychology graduate student at the University of Montana working with Dr. Caitlin Martin-Wagar.
 She is primarily interested in identifying a) why some individuals respond to eating disorder treatment while others do not along with b) how we can improve access to eating disorder treatment.
 After receiving her bachelor's degree, Taylor worked as the Clinical Research Coordinator for The Renfrew Center and a Study Coordinator at the University of Louisville and Louisville Center for Eating Disorders.
 In her free time, Taylor enjoys spending time with her dog, Roxxi, and her cat, Iggi, reading, and trying new recipes.
 Taylor continues to collaborate on several EAT Lab projects, including the Online Relapse Prevention Study and the Barriers to Treatment Access Study.

 Representative Publications: